rejabusafchef/For-Testing-FA_M2/README.md

-A Desktop and mobile friendly website using bootstrap components.
+A Desktop and Mobile friendly website using bootstrap components.